-You may see Trust Deed adverts claiming to write off up to 90% of your debt – we feel this is misleading, as this is rarely the case.
-A more realistic write off figure is up to 70%.
-This is based on 5,234 Protected Trust Deeds currently administered by Trust Deed Scotland® and granted between January 2017 and September 2021.
+Our data is based on 5,234 Protected Trust Deeds currently administered by Trust Deed Scotland® and granted between January 2017 and September 2021.

 In this sample of PTDs, the expected write-off figure reaches as high as 83%.
 5% of the PTDs have an expected write off figure between 71% and 83%.
 95% of the PTDs have an expected write off figure of up to 70%, the average (mean) being 45% when the costs of administration are included.

 Of the cases in this sample, 1,823 were granted since the Covid-19 pandemic took effect in 2020.
 The average expected debt write-off for these cases is slightly higher at 49%, when the costs of administration are included.